Data management overview

 After the project is created and saved you can export the project to create a job.
 During the export process, you can see a graphical view of the status of the job and the record count.
 This view shows multiple records so you can review the status of each record prior to downloading the actual files.

-After the job is completed you can choose how to download the files, either as each data entity as a separate file or by combining the files as a package.
-If there are multiple data entities in the job, choosing the package option will expedite the upload process.
-The package is a zipped file, containing a data file for each entity as well as a package header and manifest.
+After the job is completed you can choose how to download the files: each data entity can be a separate file, or by combining the files into a package.
+If there are multiple data entities in the job, choosing the package option will speed up the upload process.
+The package is a zip file, containing a data file for each entity as well as a package header and manifest.
 These additional documents are used when importing in order to add the data files to the correct data entities and sequence the import process.

-Import is the process of pulling data into a system utilizing data entities.
+Import is the process of pulling data into a system using data entities.
 The import process is done through the Import tile in the Data Management workspace.
 Data can be imported either for individual entities or for a group of logically related entities that are sequenced in the correct order.
 The file formats vary depending on the type of import.
-For an entity, it can be an Excel file that is comma-separated, tab-separated, text.
+For an entity, it can be an Excel file that is comma-separated, tab-separated, or text.
 For a data package, it is a .zip file.
 In both cases, the files are exported using the above mentioned export process.
-The detailed steps for importing data using data packages is as follows.

-- On the dashboard, select the Data Management workspace.
+On the dashboard, click the Data Management workspace.

 On the next page, do the following:

-- Create new job for each package – Repeat steps 4(a) through 4(d) above, for each package. - or-
+Create a new job for each package, and then repeat steps 4(a) through 4(d) above, for each package.

-This section describes how to troubleshoot during the different stages of data package processing.
+This section provides troubleshooting information for the different stages of data package processing.